pikvm/pikvm/README.md

 ![Screenshot](screen1.png)

 ## Disclaimer
 This project is developed on a non-commercial basis by Open Source enthusiasts.
 The goal is to create a cheap and functional alternative to expensive closed IP-KVM devices.
-As part of this project, a full stack of programs required for KVM is being developed: the operating system based on Arch Linux ARM, the fast video server, the VNC server, Web UI, and much more.
+As part of this project, a full stack of software required for KVM is being developed: the operating system based on Arch Linux ARM, the fast video server, the VNC server, Web UI, and much more.
 We also provide assistance and support to Pi-KVM users via [Discord chat](https://discord.gg/bpmXfz5).

 If you found Pi-KVM useful or it saved you from a long trip to a dead computer, you can support the main developer by [donating a few bucks](https://www.patreon.com/pikvm).
 With this money, he will be able to buy new hardware (Raspberry Pi and other things) to support and test various configurations of Pi-KVM, and generally devote much more time to this project.